-Trust Property The property of each Trust will include: subject to the Intercreditor Agreement, the Equipment Notes acquired by such Trus prior to the Delivery Period Termination Date, all monies at any time paid thereon a all monies due and to become due thereunder; the rights of such Trust to acquire the related series of Equipment Notes under the Purchase Agreement; the rights of such Trust under the applicable Escrow Agreement to request the Escr Agent to withdraw from the Depositary funds sufficient to enable such Trust to purchase the related series of Equipment Notes upon the financing of an Aircraft ur the related Indenture prior to the Delivery Period Termination Date; the rights of such Trust under the Intercreditor Agreement (including all monies receivable in respect of such rights); • all monies receivable under the separate Liquidity Facility for such Trust; and funds from time to time deposited with the applicable Trustee in accounts relating to such Trust.
+Trust Property The property of each Trust will include: subject to the Intercreditor Agreement, the Equipment Notes acquired by such Trust prior to the Delivery Period Termination Date, all monies at any time paid thereon and all monies due and to become due thereunder; the rights of such Trust to acquire the related series of Equipment Notes under the Note Purchase Agreement; the rights of such Trust under the applicable Escrow Agreement to request the Escrow Agent to withdraw from the Depositary funds sufficient to enable such Trust to purchase the related series of Equipment Notes upon the financing of an Aircraft under the related Indenture prior to the Delivery Period Termination Date; the rights of such Trust under the Intercreditor Agreement (including all monies receivable in respect of such rights); • all monies receivable under the separate Liquidity Facility for such Trust; and • funds from time to time deposited with the applicable Trustee in accounts relating to such Trust.
 Regular Distribution Dates January 11 and July 11 of each year, commencing on July 11, 2022.
 Record Dates The fifteenth day preceding the related Distribution Date.
-Distributions The Trustee of each Trust will distribute payments of principal, Make-Whole Amount any) and interest received on the Equipment Notes held in such Trust to the holders of Certificates of such Trust, subject to the subordination provisions set forth in the Intercreditor Agreement.
-Subject to the subordination provisions set forth in the Intercreditor Agreement, Scheduled Payments of principal and interest made on the Equipment Notes will be payments (other than Scheduled Payments) in respect of, or any proceeds of, any Equipment Notes or the Collateral under any Indenture, including payments resulting from any early redemption of such Equipment Notes, will be distributed on a Special Distribution Date after not less than 15 days' notice to Certificateholders.
+Distributions The Trustee of each Trust will distribute payments of principal, Make-Whole Amount (if any) and interest received on the Equipment Notes held in such Trust to the holders of the Certificates of such Trust, subject to the subordination provisions set forth in the Intercreditor Agreement.
+Subject to the subordination provisions set forth in the Intercreditor Agreement, Scheduled Payments of principal and interest made on the Equipment Notes will be distributed on the applicable Regular Distribution Dates; and payments (other than Scheduled Payments) in respect of, or any proceeds of, any Equipment Notes or the Collateral under any Indenture, including payments resulting from any early redemption of such Equipment Notes, will be distributed on a Special Distribution Date after not less than 15 days' notice to Certificateholders.
+See "- Escrowed Funds " and "- Withdrawal and Return of Escrowed Funds " below for a description of various distributions relating to the Deposits under certain circumstances.
+Intercreditor Agreement The Trustees, the Liquidity Providers and the Subordination Agent will enter into the Intercreditor Agreement.
+The Intercreditor